Article by John Deacon, Head of Employee Benefits at Buck

 There are a number of cost-effective workplace initiatives employers can adopt to alleviate some of the strain felt by employees.
 For example, implementing a flexible working scheme will alleviate the financial pressures of commuting as well as allowing employees to ease themselves back into the working environment.
 Every company is different and implementing this sort of scheme will take time to get right, but research from the CIPD has shown that implementing flexible working practices can improve staff engagement and motivation.
 Given the drop in productivity, January can be the perfect time to trial it.

 Offering rewards can be a huge boost for morale too.
-A study from Virgin IncentivesA recent study showed that half of British workers would be open to receiving rewards in January instead of Christmas – 78% agreed they were popular because they lifted spirits after the festive period.
+A study from Virgin IncentivesA recent study showed that half of British workers would be open to receiving rewards in January instead of Christmas – 78 per cent agreed they were popular because they lifted spirits after the festive period.
 Schemes such as bonuses or travel subsidies will lift a weight off the shoulders of workers struggling under financial pressures.

 Should January be a month where career goals are set, then helping staff set realistic career targets and having a clear and open line of communication about career progression can go some way in making sure staff feel supported when it comes to professional goals.